AdaCore/spark2014/docs/ug/usage_scenarios.rst

 |SPARK| feature of :ref:`Contract Cases` can be used to increase readability
 and to provide an automatic means to verify that cases indeed define a partitioning of the possible operational contexts.

+In Replacement of Unit Testing
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In existing Ada code that is migrated to |SPARK|, unit testing is typically used to verify functional correctness: actual outputs obtained when calling the subprogram are compared to expected outputs for given inputs.
+A `test case` defines an expected behavior to verify; a `test procedure` implements a `test case` with specific given inputs and expected outputs.

+Test cases can be used as a basis for functional contracts, as they define in general a behavior for a set of similar inputs.
+Thus, a set of test cases can be transformed into :ref:`Contract Cases`, where each case corresponds to a test case: the test input constraint becomes the guard of the corresponding case, while the test output constraint becomes the consequence of the corresponding case.

+|GNATprove| can be used to prove this initial functional contract, as in new
+developments.
+Then, cases can be progressively generalized (by relaxing the conditions in the guards), or new cases added to the contract, until the full functional behavior of the subprogram is specified and proved.

 .. _Safe Optimization of Run-Time Checks: